The System

 3. Reduce mechanical errors in jumping such as valgus collapse

-The Linear Stride
+Linear Stride

 1. Activate Hip flexors, psaos